shivamr021/codebase-intelligence-web/README.md

 ## Backend

-The frontend communicates with the IntelliRepo backend API for:
+The frontend communicates with the Codebase Intelligence backend API for:

 * Repository ingestion
 * Semantic search